 The final day is when the ritual is concluded by a special blessing ceremony offered only by the Tengboche Rinpoche to the public.
 During the occasion, the renowned Mask Dance is also performed by the monks of the Monastery.

-If you want to see this festival in all it’s glory, we operate treks in October & November each year and can organise additional accommodation to stay in Tengboche for the 3 day public event.
-CONTACT US for more info on this.
+If you want to see this festival in all it's glory, we operate treks in October & November each year and can organise additional accommodation to stay in Tengboche for the 3 day public event.